[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 sudo vi /etc/davfs2/secrets # Add the following at the end /home/pi/dav_box [BOX account email address] [BOX password]

-Finally, add webdav mount information to /etc/fstab.
+Finally, we will add the webdav mount information to /etc/fstab.

 https://dav.box.com/dav /home/pi/dav_box davfs rw,noauto,user 0 0